Informal meetings with your school — such as evaluations, meetings with teachers, and

 4. Understand the school’s interests.

 Sometimes the school doesn’t have the staff or training needed to help your child.
 In an informal negotiation, make it a point to understand the school’s interests and limits.
 By understanding what the school wants and can do, you can avoid miscommunication and be in a better position to negotiate.
-Sometimes, the school is willing to give your child what she needs, but only in a certain location or with a certain program.
+Sometimes, the school is willing to provide services for your child, but only in a certain location or with a certain program.

 5. Make sure the school understands your interests.